-- A. Federal Regulations Housing and Urban Development (HUD) - New construction, Gut Rehabilitation and Adaptive Reuse Housing receiving federal funding must also comply with the following supplemental requirements: - a.
+- A. Federal Regulations Housing and Urban Development (HUD) - 1.
+New construction, Gut Rehabilitation and Adaptive Reuse Housing receiving federal funding must also comply with the following supplemental requirements: - a.
 Minimum Property Standards (MPS) for Housing, HUD Handbook 4910.1. - 1.
 Section 100-2 Housing for the Elderly.
 (Only for housing with an elderly component).
 Included by reference. - 2.
 Section 402-1 Living Unit Entry Doors. - a.
 At least one entrance to each dwelling unit shall be a side-hinged, swinging type door not less than 3'-0" wide and 6'-8" in height. - b.
-All dwelling unit side-hinged, swinging, entrance doors shall have a dead bolt lock (unless prohibited by Mn State Building Code or other regulations) - Entry door locks shall not require the use of a key or tool for operation from the inside. - b.
+All dwelling unit side-hinged, swinging, entrance doors shall have a dead bolt lock (unless prohibited by Minnesota State Building Code or other regulations) - c Entry door locks shall not require the use of a key or tool for operation from the inside. - b.
 Title 24- Code of Federal Regulations (CFR) part 51, Environmental Criteria Standards.
 Subpart B Noise Abatement and Control.
-Included by reference. - Title 24 Code of Federal Regulations (CFR) Parts 92.741 92.742.
+Included by reference. - c.
+Title 24 Code of Federal Regulations (CFR) Parts 92.741 92.742.
 In addition to meeting Mandatory energy efficiency requirements of the Enterprise Green Communities Criteria (current applicable version), all new construction and gut rehab projects four or more stories must exceed ASHRE Standard 90.12007, Appendix G by 20%. - d.
 Title 24 HUD, Part 982, Subpart I Dwelling Unit, Section 982.401 Housing Quality Standards (HQS).
 Item (f) Illumination and electricity.
-(2) Acceptability criteria. (i) There must be at least one window in the living room and in each sleeping room. - Title 24 Code of Federal Regulations (CFR) part 8 (Section 504 of the Rehabilitation Act of 1973).
-Subpart C - Program Accessibility, Section 8.22 (b) a minimum of five percent of the total dwelling units or at least one unit in a multifamily housing project, whichever is greater, shall be

-- made accessible for persons with mobility impairments.
+(2) Acceptability criteria. (i) There must be at least one window in the living room and in each sleeping room. - e.
+Title 24 Code of Federal Regulations (CFR) part 8 (Section 504 of the Rehabilitation Act of 1973).
+Subpart C Program Accessibility, Section 8.22 (b) a minimum of five percent of the total dwelling units or at least one unit in a multifamily housing project, whichever is greater, shall be made accessible for persons with mobility impairments.
 (Minnesota State Building Code Type A Accessible Unit).
-An additional two percent of the units, but not less than one, in such a project shall be accessible for persons with hearing or vision impairments. - Title 24 Code of Federal Regulations (CFR) Part 100 Discriminatory Conduct Under the Fair Housing Act.
+An additional two percent of the units, but not less than one, in such a project shall be accessible for persons with hearing or vision impairments.

+- f.
+Title 24 Code of Federal Regulations (CFR) Part 100 Discriminatory Conduct Under the Fair Housing Act.
 Subpart D - Prohibition against Discrimination Because of Handicap.
 All sections (100.200 - 100.205).
 Included by reference. - g.
-The rule, "Requirements for Notification, Evaluation and Reduction of Lead-Based Paint Hazards in Federally Owned Residential Property and Housing Receiving Federal Assistance," as contained within title 24 of Code of Federal Regulations (CFR) part 35 (24 CFR 35), shall apply to projects receiving federal funding, whenever applicable.
-MN Housing's Lead-Based Paint Policy shall defer to the rule.
-A detailed description of the lead hazard evaluation and lead hazard reduction requirements associated with the rule has been developed by MN Housing; Lead Hazard Evaluation and Reduction - HOME Assistance

-B. Section 3 & Labor Standards/ Federal Cross-Cutting Requirements Projects receiving Federal funding shall include Section 3 & Labor Standards/ Federal Cross-Cutting Requirements

-C. Completion Documentation

-- 1. Completion Documentation shall be provided as per End of Construction and Project Close-out requirements noted in Minnesota Housing's Architect's Guide and Contractor's Guide. - 2.
+The rule, "Requirements for Notification, Evaluation and Reduction of Lead-Based Paint Hazards in Federally Owned Residential Property and Housing Receiving Federal Assistance," as contained within Title 24 of Code of Federal Regulations (CFR) part 35 (24 CFR 35), shall apply to projects receiving federal funding, whenever applicable.
+Minnesota Housing's Lead-Based Paint Policy shall defer to the rule.
+A detailed description of the lead hazard evaluation and lead hazard reduction requirements associated with the rule has been developed by Minnesota Housing; Lead Hazard Evaluation and Reduction - HOME Assistance. - B. Section 3 & Labor Standards/ Federal Cross-Cutting Requirements Projects receiving Minnesota Housing Federal funding shall review and include applicable Section 3 and Women or Minority Owned Business Compliance. - C. Completion Documentation - 1.
+Completion Documentation shall be provided as per End of Construction and Project Close-out requirements noted in Minnesota Housing's Architect's Guide and Contractor's Guide. - 2.
 Additional Completion Documentation shall include: - a.
-Final list of Improvements/ Sworn Construction Statement including Soft Cost Worksheet (Minnesota Housing's Consolidated Draw Form). - b.
 Pictures of completed work.